 Each year, assessment, cleanup and revolving loan fund grants are made available from the U.S. Environmental Protection Agency (EPA).
 Program staff provide grant writing training and resources to help interested parties assemble a quality application.

 Program staff can help identify funding for your project whether it is owned by a public or private entity.
-Kentucky, through a U.S. EPA Brownfield Revolving Loan Fund Grant, has created the Cleaner Commonwealth Fund for brownfield cleanups.
+Kentucky, through an EPA Brownfield Revolving Loan Fund Grant, has created the Cleaner Commonwealth Fund for brownfield cleanups.

 The Brownfield Help Desk connects you with a member of the Kentucky Brownfield Redevelopment Program that can answer your questions and help with issues surrounding your brownfield project.